Hill Country Erosion Programme

 - removing the 5 hectare limit on land that can be treated.

-The HCE Programme will support proposals where the main treatment is tree planting, including appropriate species for natural vegetative cover.
+The HCE Programme supports proposals where the main treatment is tree planting, including appropriate species for natural vegetative cover.

 Contestable funding rounds in 2018